telerik/fiddler-docs/knowledge-base/Filters.md

 The **Hide traffic from Service Host** option will hide traffic from svchost.exe, a system process that synchronizes RSS Feeds and performs other background network activity.

->Fiddler can only determine the process name/PID owner of a request when the client application is running on the same computer as Fiddler itself.
+>Fiddler Classic can only determine the process name/PID owner of a request when the client application is running on the same computer as Fiddler Classic itself.
->When configured to hide traffic from certain processes, Fiddler will still proxy their traffic, but that traffic will be hidden from the Fiddler Session List.
+>When configured to hide traffic from certain processes, Fiddler Classic will still proxy their traffic, but that traffic will be hidden from the Fiddler Classic Session List.

 Breakpoints
 -----------